nballou/gaming-confounds/ms.typ

 The data derive from #citet(<BallouEtAl2024Registered>), openly available at #link("https://osf.io/edtwn").
 In that study, 414 adult Xbox players from the US and UK completed 6 biweekly surveys between February and May 2023, and provided access to their Xbox play history.

 In addition to various questions about motivation and wellbeing, each biweekly survey had an open response question asking about events that participants thought may have affected both their gaming and their wellbeing.
 Specifically, participants were asked: "Have there been any major events impacting both your well-being and your gaming behavior in the last 2 weeks?
-If so, please briefly describe how you think your well-being and gaming changed as a result."
+If so, please briefly describe how you think your well-being and gaming changed as a result." // By virtue of specifying a recent time period, this question prompts _time-varying_ confounds (as opposed to a trait-level question such as "What aspects of your personality, upbringing, or typical environment do you think impact both your well-being and your gaming behavior?").

 In total, there were 1318 responses the open response question during the 6 waves of the survey, provided 393 unique participants.
 We automatically filtered out 331 of these that consisted of short responses such as "no", "N/A", and "nothing".
 This left a total of 987 responses to be coded, which totalled 26,000 words.